haberdashPI/empriser/plans.md

 At this point I can definitely create my Aleron map

-* fix bug on edge of large maps
+* fix bug on edge of large maps (maybe limit map size?)

-* fix bug in moisture calculation for large maps
-* use typed arrays now??
+X * have a clean edge cutoff

-* allow navigation in all modes and remove the hand from the toolbar
-* allow x to wrap (mark edge??)
+X * allow navigation in all modes and remove the hand from the toolbar X * allow x to wrap (mark edge??)
-* set limits on position and zoom based on map size
-* zoom to mouse point (not screen center)
+X * set limits on position and zoom based on map size X * zoom to mouse point (not screen center)
-* allow for modern navigation (use scroll to move around the map, pinch to zoom)
+* allow for modern navigation?? (use scroll to move around the map, pinch to zoom)

-* improve annotations for
-    - moutains
-    - hills
-    - vegetation

-* optimzie switching from one terrain to another (only copy once)
+* optimize switching from one terrain view to another (only copy once)
+* optimize terrain rendering (if possible)
+* use cylendrical texturing to avoid a seam

 * add legends to make the map easier to read
+* add black border to hexes in the helper views
 * improve color interpolation (use color brewer) for helper views
-* add black border to hexes in the helper views

 * add a spinner during terrain generation??
-  (this will require breaking up the loops, maybe by having a schedular, or just a web worker, maybe use typed arrays at this point??)
+  (this will require breaking up the loops, maybe by having a schedular, or just a web worker)

 * display the exact coordinates and scale to allow easy recovery
 * allow exact coordinates and scale to be set